Biden renews a call for action on gun control following Michigan State mass shooting - NewsBreak

 Similar to his State of the Union address last week, Biden touched upon his administration’s efforts to combat the fentanyl crisis and the need to allocate more funding for personnel at the border to intercept the drugs, and he mentioned how officials have seized more than 23,000 pounds of fentanyl.

 He also pointed to lower gas and fuel costs, and said his administration will continue to lower inflation.
-The Federal Reserve has hiked interest rates in order to slow inflation.
+The Federal Reserve has hiked interest rates to slow inflation.

 The U.S. Department of Labor on Tuesday released January’s consumer price index , which measures a broad basket of common goods and services, and reported that inflation rose .05%, with rising costs of shelter, gas and fuel prices.
 The CPI was up 6.4% from the same period in 2022.